 For one, voice over coaches aren’t just for beginners.
 Even voice actors who have been behind the microphone for years can benefit from the guidance and feedback of an expert coach.

-At Voices.com, we believe that coaching is so critical to a voice actor’s success, that we developed a voice coach directory that provides access to coaches who are able to help voice actors in any stage of their career.
-It’s updated regularly and contains voice over coaches who are based in the USA.
-On average, voice actors on Voices.com who have received training book 21% more jobs.
+At Voices, we believe that coaching is so critical to a voice actor’s success.
+So, we developed a voice coach directory that provides access to coaches who are able to help voice actors in any stage of their career.
+It’s updated regularly and contains voice over coaches who are based in the United States and beyond.
+On average, voice actors on Voices who have received training book 21% more jobs.

-How Voice Over Coaching Can Benefit All Levels of Voice Actors
+How Voice Over Coaching Can Benefit Voice Actors of All Levels

-Voice acting is a profession that requires its own approach, and a coach can be instrumental in helping emerging voice actors find their unique take and style.
-If you’re considering getting into voice over, coaching should be one of the first steps you take to make sure that voice acting will be a good fit for you.
+Voice acting is a singular profession that requires its own approach.
+A voice over coach can be instrumental in helping emerging voice actors find their unique take and style.
+If you’re considering getting into voice acting, coaching should be one of the first steps you take to make sure that voice acting will be a good fit for you.

-For more advanced professionals, coaches are often a helpful resource for voice actors who have reached a roadblock in their career—whether that means that they’re having a hard time breaking into a new facet of the industry (e.g. audiobooks versus radio work), or simply having a hard time growing their business altogether.
+For more advanced professionals, coaches are often a helpful resource for voice actors who have reached a roadblock in their career—whether that means that they’re having a hard time breaking into a new facet of the industry (e.g. audiobooks as opposed to radio work), or simply having a hard time growing their business altogether.
 So, if you haven’t had the success you’re looking for, a voice over coach can support you through your journey to step up your game.

 Coaches also assist with a voice actor’s longevity.
 Whether it be in terms of their business, or in terms of vocal care, longevity is a coaching specialty in and of itself!

-Voice Over Coaching Comes in Many Different Formats
+Voice Over Coaching Comes in Many Different Forms

 The formats for coaching can be varied.
 For instance, there are individual sessions, workshops, virtual schools, or group audition workout sessions, to name a few.